Neidley/Neidley.github.io/_portfolio/magmapedia.md

 #### Conclusion

-Ruby-on-Rails is now the first language I can say taught me to create a whole website front to back thanks to Rail's Model, View, and Controller architecture.
+Ruby-on-Rails is now the first language I can say taught me to create a whole website front to back thanks to Rail's Model, View, and Controller (MVC) architecture.
 Being able to directly interact with the database with the [Rails Console](https://guides.rubyonrails.org/command_line.html) is particularly useful to me as a developer.